Ralph Edwards: Bob Barker

 Edwards furthered the career of another game show host, his protégé Bob Barker.
 The 1940s-1950s TV version of Truth or Consequences had featured Edwards, Jack Bailey, and Steve Dunne.
 When the show returned for another NBC run in late 1956, Edwards hired Barker, a popular West Coast radio personality, on December 21 after hearing his radio show on his car radio.
 During the 2001 Daytime Emmy Awards, Barker told backstage reporters that his lifelong friend Edwards told him to be no one else but himself.

 Barker would host Truth or Consequences on NBC until 1965, and later in daily syndication until 1975, by which time he had also taken over a revival of The Price Is Right on CBS from 1972 to 2007 (Drew Carey has been the host since 2007).
 As a result, thanks to Edwards's "be yourself" admonition, Barker became as familiar with a generation of Truth or Consequences and Price Is Right viewers, as earlier fans had with Edwards and original Price Is Right host Bill Cullen during the original versions of the shows in the 1950s and 1960s.

 Death

 Edwards died of heart failure on November 16, 2005, in Los Angeles, California at the age of 92.
 Shortly before his death he released a selection of his This Is Your Life programs on DVD.

 Recognition

-The Game Show Congress annually presents the Ralph Edwards Service Award, for those within the game show community who have worked tirelessly for charitable causes.
-In 2004, Edwards' son accepted the first of these awards on behalf of his father.
+The Game Show Congress annually presents the Ralph Edwards Service Award, for those within the game show community who have worked for charitable causes.
+In 2004, Edwards was the first recipient of the award.

 For his contribution to the radio and television industries, Ralph Edwards has two stars on the Hollywood Walk of Fame located at 6116 Hollywood Boulevard (radio) and 6262 Hollywood Boulevard (television).
 Both were dedicated February 8, 1960.

 Edwards was inducted into the National Radio Hall of Fame in 1995.